jpravetz/epdoc-logger/README.md

 # Logger #

-Jim's Logger module.
+Logging module.
 Includes support for formatted logging to

 * console (default)
 * file (specify path) - logs as a JSON array